-The simplest response to this argument other than rejecting the first premise is simply to reject one of the premises other than the first.
-(After all, there are a lot to choose from.)
+The simplest response in this cluster, and the simplest response to this argument in general (other than rejecting the first premise) is simply to reject one of the premises other than the first.
+After all, there are a lot to choose from.